IshmaelRogers/Lesson-1-The-Basics-of-Money/README.md

 ## Course Outline:
 - Students will be led to the classroom in a single file line from either youngest to oldest or shortest to tallest.
-** Aiming to have a classroom with long tables or spacious so that desk can be pushed together.
 - Students will be paired or grouped together based on grade level.
-- Once every student is seated, I will write my name on the board and begin my introduction.
+- Once every student is seated, facilitator will begin their introduction.
 - Students will be given the following three rules:
-1. Do not talk unless it is your turn to talk.
+1. No talking out of turn.
-It isn't your turn to talk UNLESS you are holding the "Talking Ball" and you can ONLY talk when you are holding the "Talking Ball" (which I will be holding the majority of the time).
+One can ONLY talk when called upon and has received the "Talking Ball" signifying that that person needs undivided atttention.
+(Which will be held by the facilitator the majority of the class).
-No one is allowed to talk when someone else is talking.
+No one should talk while someone else is talking.
-2. Do not interrupt my class.
+2. Do not interrupt the class.
-If you cause cause any disruption, you will have to first stand up.
+There is only one hour of allotted facilitation time.
+The class period should not be spent giving attention to individuals acting out.
+The initial disruption may result in student(s) having to stand for a few moments with a finger over their mouth.
-If further disruption proceeds, student(s) will be removed from classroom.
+If further disruption proceeds, student(s) will be removed from classroom followed by a report to the site coordinator.
-Persistent disruption will lead to removal from the class.
+Persistent disruption will lead to a parent-facilitator conference and possible permanent removal from the class.
 3. Good behavior is rewarded.
-If you come to class and put forth your best effort, I have a few surprises for you.
+If students display good behavior that reflects a positive learning attitude, they will be awarded with different prizes to boost morale and to encourage and affirm positive actions.
-That means listening, following instructions, and trying your hardest.
+That includes listening, following instructions, and putting forth effort to learn.
-- Students will be giving time to express any questions, comments, or concerns and have them addressed respectfully making sure to utilize "Talking Ball".
+- Students will be giving time to express any questions, comments, or concerns and have them addressed respectfully, making sure to utilize "Talking Ball".
-- Once my introduction is finsihed, we will begin the Lesson of the Day.
+- Once the facilitator has finished their introduction, they will begin facilitating the lesson of the day.
-- Students will be giving time to express any questions, comments, or concerns and have them addressed respectfully making sure to utilize "Talking Ball".
+- Students will be giving time to express any questions, comments, or concerns and have them addressed respectfully, making sure to utilize "Talking Ball".
-- Once lesson is finished, we will proceed to the Learning Activity of the day.
+- Once the lesson of the day is complete, class will proceed to the Learning Activity of the day.
 - At the end of the activity, scores will be tallied and recorded for next class.
 - Students will be asked to pack their things while remaining seated.
 - Students will be lined up at the door and then walked back to after school program.
 If any student needs to use the restroom, they will be permitted.

 ## Lesson 1 Breakdown:
 ### What is currency?
-- Currency is more than just cash and can be represented all types of ways.
-Since currency is used to store value it is used as a medium of exchange.
+- Currency is more than just cash money and can be represented in all types of ways.
+There's physical currency, like cash and credit cards; electronic money, like cryptocurrency and Since currency is used to store value, it is used as a medium of exchange.
 -Examples:
-1. Parents go to work for money.
-2. Parents use money to purchase groceries from grocery story.
+1. Brandon buys his mom an 18K-Gold Bracelet from Big Al's Jewelry Store for $1,000.
+How does that reflect a store of value or a medium of exchange?
+- The 18K-Gold Bracelet's present value is equivalent to $1,000 USD.
+In order for Brandon to obtain the bracelet from Big Jewelry Store, he has to give them $1,000 in cash.
+The exchange then takes place when B

 ### Why do we use currency?
 - In a nutshell, currency is used to acquire things you do not have.
 Whether you just want these things or actually need these things is a discussion for another day.